 - At its price point, apart from Bluetooth connectivity and compatibility with the Hyperice app, the device itself doesn’t offer anything special that our best picks don’t already offer.
 Besides, our picks offer the best bang for the buck.

-The Bantam is your go-to if you want something you can easily carry with you on your travels.
+- The Bantam is your go-to if you want something you can easily carry with you to the gym.

 Have a question?
 Drop us a comment below!